jornada-im/documentation/docs/JRN_LTER_data_management_plan.v3.md

 ﻿# Data Management Plan

-Note that this version was subsequently edited by Steve Archer and Greg Maurer before inclusion in the 2020 JRN LTER-VII proposal (table removed, formatting, rewording).
-The content and intent remains the same.
+_Note: This version was subsequently edited by Steve Archer and Greg Maurer before inclusion in the 2020 JRN LTER-VII proposal (table removed, formatting, rewording).
+The content and intent remains the same._

 ## Introduction